nitg3n/clairvoyant/README.md

 ## 🛠️ Commands & Permissions

-The main command is `/clairvoyant`, with aliases `/cv` and `/xray`.
+The main command is `/clairvoyant`, with alias `/cv`.
 All commands require the permission `clairvoyant.admin` by default.

 | Command | Arguments | Description |
 | :--- | :--- | :--- |